noir-lang/noir/yellow-paper/docs/contract-deployment/instances.md

 ### Uninitialized

-The instance has not yet been initialized, meaning its constructor has not been called.
-This is the default state for any given address.
+The default state for any given address is to be uninitialized, meaning its constructor has not been called.
 A user who knows the preimage of the address can still issue a private call into a function in the contract, as long as that function does not assert that the contract has been initialized by checking the Initialization Nullifier.

-All public function calls to an Uninitialized address _must_ fail, since the Contract Class for it is not known to the network.
-If the Class is not known to the network, then an Aztec Node, whether it is the elected sequencer or a full node following the chain, may not be able to execute the bytecode for a public function call, which is undesirable.
-The failing of public function calls to Uninitialized addresses is enforced by having the Public Kernel Circuit check that the Deployment Nullifier for the instance has been emitted.
+All function calls to an Uninitialized contract that depend on the contract being initialized should fail, to prevent the contract from being used in an invalid state.

 This state allows using a contract privately before it has been initialized or deployed, which is used in [diversified and stealth accounts](../addresses-and-keys/diversified-and-stealth.md).